Educational Policy and Leadership, PHD

 - Demonstrate the ability to effectively deliver a presentation and facilitate discussion.

-Students will understand the importance of diversity, equity and inclusion and how issues of DEI are relevant to their career pathways.
+Students will understand the importance of community building and engagement in the creation and maintenance of professional environments and how these issues are related to their relevant career pathways.

 Objectives:

-- Be aware of and able to identify how explicit and implicit bias impacts work life and understand possible strategies to address this bias.
+- Students will be aware of and able to identify various forms of bias in professional environments and will understand possible strategies to address any issues.

-- Be able to articulate the value of universal design principles and ethical application to area of study.
+- Students will be able to articulate the value of universal design principles and their ethical application to their own area of studies and future professional endeavors.

-- Be able to work and interact effectively with persons from diverse backgrounds with varied values, ideas, and opinions.
+- Students will be able to work productively and interact effectively with persons from varied backgrounds, experiences, values, ideas, and opinions, leading to stronger professional communities and environments.

-A Marquette doctoral student must complete a 57-credit program of study prepared in consultation with his or her adviser and outlined on an approved Doctoral Program Planning Form.
+A Marquette doctoral student must complete a 57-credit program of study prepared in consultation with their adviser and outlined on an approved Doctoral Program Planning Form.
 The program must include an earned master’s degree of 30 credit hours, an additional 45 credit hours of course work, and 12 credit hours of dissertation course work.

 • A maximum of 15 master’s credits can be considered for transfer from another institution.